 - Lid may pop up sometimes

 The Sistema microwave poacher can poach up to four eggs at a time.
-Simply crack the eggs into individual trays, pour some cold water, close the lid, and put in the microwave.
-Once cooked, you can quickly transfer the cooked eggs into the plate.
+Simply crack the eggs into individual plastic cups, pour in some cold water, close the lid, and microwave.
+Once cooked, you can quickly transfer the cooked eggs onto a plate.
+This tried-and-tested high-quality item has received several positive reviews on Amazon for its superior build.

-- Removable colanders are easy to drain and serve
+- Removable egg poaching inserts are easy to drain and serve

 - Easy to use and clean